Donation Benefits RCC's 100-Year-Old Applied Digital Media and Printing Program

 “We are deeply honored that Ms. Steiner recognizes the quality of our commercial printing program,” Patrick Scullin, director of Printing Graphics and associate professor Applied Digital Media and Printing, said.

 Steiner’s gift comes in two phases.
 Her first donation supported facility upgrades and improvements to the Applied Digital Media and Printing’s building in Technology B. Her recent – and most significant donation – includes replacing 50-year-old offset printing presses with a new Heidelberg SpeedMaster SX 52 press.
+The donation of state-of-the-art commercial printing equipment will be provided in partnership with industry leader Heidelberg.

 “Ms. Steiner is aware of the many career opportunities available to students in the printing trade and understands the value of having access to current technology and equipment,” Scullin said.
 “This gift puts RCC on the map and will reinvigorate the program and provide benefits to students for years to come.
 Her vision, kindness and generosity cannot be overstated.”